(Added by the TickSize amendment.)

 When an Offer is placed into an order book, its exchange rate is truncated based on the

 TickSize values set by the issuers of the currencies involved in the Offer.
-When a trader offers to exchange XRP and an issued currency, the
+When trading XRP and a token, the

-TickSize from the issuer of the currency applies.
-When a trader offers to exchange two issued currencies, the offer uses the smaller
+TickSize from the token's issuer applies.
+When trading two tokens, the Offer uses the smaller

 TickSize value (that is, the one with fewer significant digits).
-If neither currency has a
+If neither token has a

 TickSize set, the default behavior applies.

 TickSize value truncates the number of significant digits in the exchange rate of an offer when it gets placed in an order book.
 Issuers can set

 15 using an AccountSet transaction.
 The exchange rate is represented as significant digits and an exponent; the

 TickSize does not affect the exponent.
 This allows the XRP Ledger to represent exchange rates between assets that vary greatly in value (for example, a highly inflated currency compared to a rare commodity).
 The lower the

 TickSize an issuer sets, the larger the increment traders must offer to be considered a higher exchange rate than the existing Offers.